gubbigubbi/tumbili-mailchimp-signup-for-gutenberg/readme.txt

 == Description ==

-## tumbili: mailchimp Feed for Gutenberg
+## Tumbili: Mailchimp Signup for Gutenberg
 Easily and instantly preview your mailchimp feed live within the new editor (Gutenberg) experience.
 Adjust settings as neededm such as the number of columns and the spacing.
 More features to come.

 ###Want to see a feature?